Dini108/laravel-docker-ticket-manager/README.md

 ### Description
 ### How to run this project

-To run this project you need to have docker and docker-compose installed in your machine.
+To run this project you need to have docker and docker-compose installed on your machine.

 Take the following steps: